 When you stop smoking, your body needs to get used to not having nicotine.
 This can be uncomfortable, but there are ways you can manage nicotine withdrawal.

 Withdrawal is the collection of uncomfortable symptoms you have when you stop getting nicotine.
 Nicotine is the main addictive drug in cigarettes and other tobacco products.
-For most smokers, the worst withdrawal symptoms last from a few days up to two weeks.
-Every smoker’s withdrawal experience is different.
-Take this short quiz to better understand your withdrawal symptoms.
+For most smokers, the worst withdrawal symptoms last from a few days up to two weeks, but every smoker’s withdrawal experience is different.

 Common withdrawal symptoms include: